Andy Berman

-Andrew Mark "Andy" Berman (born February 24, 1968) is an American actor, director, producer, writer, and comedian.
-He is best known for his role as Dib Membrane in Invader Zim, Dennis in The Jamie Foxx Show (1996-1997), Chuck in The Wonder Years (1991-1993), and Guy in Psych (2006-2014).
+Andrew Mark Berman (born February 24, 1968) is an American actor, director, producer, writer, and comedian.
+He is best known for his role as Dib Membrane in Invader Zim, Dennis in The Jamie Foxx Show (1996-1997), Chuck in The Wonder Years (1991-1993), as well as directing, writing, and producing Psych (2006-2014).

 Early life

 Berman was born Andrew Mark Berman in Chicago, Illinois, on February 24, 1968.
 He is the brother of Lauren Berman Rawitz, herself a theatre and television actress whose credits include appearances on Mr. Belvedere and The Young and the Restless.

 Career

-Berman produced and wrote for some various television series, such as being the director, executive producer, and writer for Psych and as the writer for Freddie.